De-Panther/unity-webxr-export/README.md

 Or just use this as a Unity Package (UPM), more info [here](Packages/webxr/README.md)

-### Unity editor version
+### Unity Editor version

 * `2019.4.7` and up.
 * `2020.1` and up.

 ### Browser Compatibility

-This is a list of browsers and platforms that the export demo was tested on.
+This is a list of browsers and platforms that the WebXR Export demo was tested on.

 Google Chrome on Widnwos.